-Why 73% of B2B Marketers Are Publishing Case Studies — And Why You Should Get in the Game Now
+Why 73% of B2B Companies Are Marketing with Case Studies — And Why You Should Get in the Game Now

-The idea that her customers may not be able to easily tell her products and services apart from those of her competitors.
+The idea that her customers may not be able to easily tell her products apart from those of her competitors.

 This is a constant problem in the world of B2B.

-We’re living in a copycat economy filled with “me-too” products and services.
+We’re living in an economy filled with “me-too” products and services.
 And as competition gets fiercer, it’s getting harder for businesses to compete on product features and benefits alone.

 Yes, businesses everywhere are using stories to set themselves apart — stories of how their customers have used the company’s products or services to solve problems.

 These stories are called case studies or success stories.
 They describe how a company or organization solved a challenge with a product or service, and what the results of solving that challenge were.

 Most case studies run about 800-1,000 words.
 So they’re fairly short.
 And unlike white papers — which are longer documents that define a business or technical problem and present a new or better solution to solve that problem — a case study is basically a “before-and-after” story:

 Acme Corp. had a problem with X. They looked for a solution until they found Product Y. They bought and implemented that product.
 And since then, they’ve enjoyed benefits A, B, and C.

 B2B marketers are cranking out case studies at a fast clip.
 According to a 2018 comprehensive survey by the Content Marketing Institute and MarketingProfs, 73% of B2B marketers are writing and publishing case studies today.
 These same marketers list case studies as their second most effective content marketing vehicle (just behind white papers).